BEFORE YOUR APPOINTMENT

 ♠ Consider Pre-operative blood tests.
 Call 609-267-6770 for more information.

 ♠ Read “AFTER SURGERY” (below) so you know about post-operative care, complications, and vaccination reactions.

 ♠ Reschedule if your dog goes into heat.
 Cats can be spayed in heat.
 Wait 10 weeks after the heat cycle stops to schedule a dog spay.
 This helps prevent false pregnancy.

 MORNING OF SURGERY

 ♠ Reschedule if your pet eats.

 ♠ Walk dogs on the veterinary property before entering.
-Please bring a bag to pick up waste.
+A waste station is provided.

 ♠ Bring your sign-in e-mail if you can.
 If you have not finished an on-line consent form, you can fill one out at the clinic.